deepa-m1/ip/docs/README.md

 > ****************
 > Anything else I may help you with?

-## Feature 9: To exit and save 👋
+## Feature 9: To exit and save your tasks👋
-Use bye command to end the session and prompt
-Cupcake to write the updated tasks into the hard-drive's Cupcake.txt file.
+Use `bye` command to end the session and prompt Cupcake to write the updated tasks into the hard-drive's Cupcake.txt file.